lorepozo/ghmarkdown/README.rst

 The complete command-line tool for GitHub-flavored markdown.
 It provides a convenient interface for the API provided by GitHub.

-ghmarkdown is much more honed-in than `pandoc <http://johnmacfarlane.net/pandoc>`__, a **massive** tool with *far* more conversion capabilities (but lacking its own hosting capabilities).
+ghmarkdown's `--serve` feature let's you locally view your markdown **live**, so you can view your changes as you work!

 Features
 --------

--  Host your markdown locally to easily view your changes!
+-  Host your markdown locally to easily view your changes *as you make them*!
 -  Easy to `install <https://github.com/lukedmor/ghmarkdown#installation>`__
 -  Easy to `use <https://github.com/lukedmor/ghmarkdown#usage>`__
 -  Works on Mac, Linux and Windows